-Sections V through VIII, below, provide brief descriptions of the impacts that the Final EIR identifies as either significant and unavoidable, or less than significant with adopted mitigationt.
+Sections V through VIII, below, provide brief descriptions of the impacts that the Final EIR identifies as either significant and unavoidable, less than significant with adopted mitigation, or less than significant without mitigation.
+These descriptions also reproduce the full text of the mitigation measures identified in the Final EIR for each significant impact.